AndresRCB/demo-flux-aks/terraform/README.md

 $(terraform output -raw credentials_command)
 ```

-We're all set now and can use kubectl on our private AKS cluster.
+We're all set now and can use kubectl on our public AKS cluster.
 To test it, run the following command to get your cluster's kube-system pods:
 ```sh
 kubectl get pods -n kube-system
 ```

+**IMPORTANT**: remember that this cluster will only let you connect to it from the original public IP address from which you executed `terraform apply`.
+If your client device's public IP address changes for some reason (you move locations or your ISP changes it because it's dynamic), you just need to re-run `terraform apply -auto-approve` so that terraform modifies your control plane to allow connections from your new IP address (keep in mind that your old IP address will be removed from the list of authorized addresses).

-# Flux [TODO]
+# Flux

+When the terraform code

 Happy kuberneting!